Rogers Road streetcar line: Demise

 Several reasons are given for the demise of the Rogers Road streetcar.
 The Borough of York (formerly the Township of York) wanted to extend Rogers Road service across Weston Road to Humber Boulevard and Jane Street, but the TTC said this was not possible using streetcars.
 (Buses would not provide such a route until 1994.)
 The Borough also wanted to repair Rogers Road but was unwilling to pay the cost of repairing the streetcar tracks.
-In 1972, Toronto City council decided to retain all streetcar service within the then-City of Toronto; however, this excluded the Rogers Road streetcar line as it was in the Borough of York.
+In 1972, Toronto City council decided to retain all streetcar service within the City of Toronto, but that excluded the Rogers Road streetcar line since it was in the Borough of York.
 Terminating the streetcar line would free up streetcars to act as spares while the TTC was rebuilding its aging PCC fleet.
 The TTC considered the conversion of the Rogers streetcar to trolley bus operation to be ideal; the streetcar already followed a trolley bus line on Oakwood Avenue between Oakwood Loop and Rogers Road.

-At its peak, the Rogers streetcar had a frequency of every 3 Minutes.
-Towards its end, the frequency fell to every 5 minutes as the north-south 29 Dufferin and 41 Keele bus routes were funneling riders south to the Bloor-Danforth subway.
+At its peak, the Rogers streetcar had a frequency of every 3 minutes.
+Towards its end, the frequency fell to every 5 minutes, as the north-south 29 Dufferin and 41 Keele bus routes were funneling riders south to the Bloor-Danforth subway.

-Postscript

 Soon after closure, the streetcar tracks east of Old Weston Road were removed, but streetcar tracks remained visible in the street between Bicknell Loop and Old Weston Road until 2000.
 In 1992, the trolley buses on Rogers Road were replaced by diesel buses.
 In October 2020, all remaining bus services using Bicknell Loop were extended to Avon Loop at Weston Road.
 Bicknell Loop was sold off and was replaced by a housing development on its site in 2017.